frankischilling/cupidex/README.md

   - [ ] File associations
 - [ ] Add image preview
 - [ ] Basic file dialog for web and other applications
+- [ ] Basic install script for building, installing nerd fonts, and the moving the executable to /usr/bin

 ### Performance Improvements
 - [ ] Implement lazy loading for large directories